Why Become an Instructor?

 What opportunities are available?Udacity Instructors are contracted for different types of work, some of which include:

-- Advising on a Course Outline or Nanodegree Design
+- Advisor: Advising on the future of a Udacity School or Nanodegree

 How are Instructors selected?Instructors are selected based on:

-2) Recieving a positive evaluation from Udacity's Content Team after an informational interview and the candidate's presentation of a work sample.
-Strong work samples demonstrate an candidate's depth and breadth of knowledge and showcase the alignment of his/her expertise to a course or Nanodegree that Udacity plans to build.
+2) Recieving a positive evaluation from Udacity's Content Team after an informational interview and a high-quality teaching sample submission.
+Strong teaching samples demonstrate an candidate's depth and breadth of knowledge and showcase the alignment of his/her expertise to a course or Nanodegree that Udacity plans to build.

 I’ve never taught before.
 Should I still apply to become an instructor?Yes, you should still apply.